Editor’s Note: This page has been retired and is no longer being updated.

 The top award for a first film is the Camera d’Or, presented by an independent jury.
 It was first presented in 1978.

-There are two festivals which are not part of the official Cannes festival but run at the same time: 1.
-Cannes International Critics Week.
+There are also parallel sections which are not part of the official Cannes festival but run at the same time:

 September 20, 1946 - The first full length Cannes Film Festival opens.